manu88/openlol/README.md

 ```bash
 ./lol -h
 ```

+Alternatively, a viewer is available in the tools directory.

 ## What's working, what's not
 Most of the game logic and rendering code is setup, but there's still a lot to cover.
 Next big thing to tackle is to correctly render WSA/TIM animations.